- The Plan generally covers only medically necessary care and services.

 - The Plan offers you the opportunity to have your benefits determined before a procedure is performed.

-- Before you are admitted to a hospital that does not participate in the POS II or mental health PPO network, you must call Aetna for a medical pre-admission review or Magellan for a mental health confinement.
+- Before you are admitted to a hospital that does not participate in the Aetna POS II or the Magellan Mental Health PPO network, you must call Aetna for a medical pre-admission review or Magellan for a mental health pre-admission review.
 This is required for most inpatient admissions, including extended-care facilities.

 - Extended care facility.